DevExpress-Examples/maui-role-based-data-access/README.md

 ## Run Projects

-1. Run Visual Studio as an administrator so that the IDE can create the database as defined in `appsettings.json`.
-Open the `WebAPI` solution.
+1. Run Visual Studio as Administrator and open the solution.
+Administrator privileges allow the IDE to create a database when you run the Web Service project.

-2. Choose the `WebApi` item in the **debug** dropdown menu.
-This selection will debug the project on the [Kestrel](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-7.0) web server.
+2. Select **WebApi** in the **debug** dropdown menu.
+This choice enables [Kestrel](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-7.0) as the web server for debug runs.

     ![Run Settings](images/authenticate-run-settings.png)

-    If you prefer IIS Express to Kestrel, select **IIS Express** from the **debug** drop-down menu, and use an external text editor to add the following code to `.vs\MAUI_WebAPI\config\applicationhost.config`:
+    If you prefer IIS Express to Kestrel, select **IIS Express** in the **debug** drop-down menu.
+Use an external text editor to add the following code to `.vs\MAUI_WebAPI\config\applicationhost.config`:

     ```xaml
     <sites>